 Look at it – it’s simply brilliant!

 Step #3) Think About Creating a Tagline – Although I don’t personally have one (this’ll change soon), a tagline is a phrase that lets your visitors know exactly what you’re about the minute they visit your site.
 This works best when the tag line states a benefit.
-For example, my tag line might read: “I’ll Help You Build a Virtual Team to Create Massive Amounts of Freedom in Your Business and Life!”.
+For example, my tag line might read: “I’ll Help You Build a Successful Business Around Your Personal Brand!”.
 If you already have a tagline, I’d love to hear it in the comment section below, along with a link to your site.

 Now that we’ve looked at how to build awareness for our brand, lets zoom in on creating some likability for ourselves, shall we?